 Virtual reality is one of the most evolving technologies nowadays.
 Its application goes beyond gameplay and now involves many fields in which companies strive to achieve efficiency through digital transformation.
 For example, virtual reality in health care is used to provide a favourable therapeutic setting where hospitalized patients can get distracted from the pain.
 Besides health care, VR is actively employed in business environments where workers need the means to relieve stress.

 Technological development makes any business technology-dependent, with VR is in great demand worldwide.
 The application of VR technology is extremely vast.
 The 2019 Market Research Report says that the global VR market will stand at $120.5 billion by 2026.
-The key areas of VR usage include gaming, automotive industry, healthcare, and retail.
+The key areas of VR usage include gaming, the automotive industry, healthcare, and retail.
 But each industry still sees the value of VR in a better work environment that it creates.

 Here are 10 ways of how Virtual Reality technology benefits people at work and allows for better workplace productivity.